taichi-dev/taichi_benchmark/README.md

 <!-- results -->
 ## Highlights
 We have conducted performance evaluation on an Nvidia Geforce RTX3080 graphics card.
-Compared with the baselines, we highlight the inspiring performance achieved by Taichi on the basis of its easy-to-use programming style:
+Compared with the baselines, we share some inspiring performance results achieved by Taichi on the basis of its easy-to-use programming style:

 * Performance approaches device capability roofline, in terms of both computation and memory bandwidth. \[Source: [Nested SAXPY](./saxpy), [Array fill](./fill).\]